Psathyrella aquatica: Habitat

-The mushrooms are found growing out of water-logged wood, silt, and gravel, a fine volcanic substrate, and was observed growing from youth to maturity completely underwater over 11 weeks.
-The mushroom grows submerged under fast, cold, running water of the river.
-The water is spring fed, aerated, and contains lots of woody debris and is shallow in depth.
-They are found growing about a half a meter underneath the water.
-The mushroom is also found growing on land in either grassy banks, or on gravel or water-logged wood next to the river.
+The mushrooms are found growing out of water-logged wood, silt, and gravel, a fine volcanic substrate, and were observed growing from youth to maturity completely underwater over 11 weeks.
+The mushroom grows submerged under the fast, cold, running water of the river.
+The water is spring-fed, aerated, and contains lots of woody debris and is shallow in depth.
+They are found growing about half a meter underneath the water.
+The mushroom is also found growing on land on either grassy banks or on gravel or water-logged wood next to the river.

-Ecosystem role
+Ecology

 Though not enough is known about the species to consider it edible, scientist assume that it is a food source for small insects in the river.
 Though the river has low levels of nitrogen, nitrogen-fixing cyanobacteria near mushroom discovery sites suggests they might provide a source of nitrogen.